rauhs/klang/README.md

 klang) where you display your client and server-side logging data in realtime.

+### Timbre
+For instance writing a custom appender in timbre (TODO) could push the log messages to a browser window and then displaying them with Klang.
+The times of your log message wouldn't be touched since you can supply a date/time with `raw-log!`.

 # Customizing

 ## Tabs
+The example code above already defined some code that showed off defining custom tabs.
+You're not limited to filter by `:type` and `:ns` however, you can register arbitrary transducers for a tab.
+This allows you to filter and even modify the log messages.
+See the function `tab->transducer`.
+You can find an example of how to use that function in the source code of this library.
+In fact, `tab->type` and `tab->ns` are implemented using `tab->transducer`.

 ## Message rendering
+By default

+You can find an example of how to use that function in the source code of this library.

+## Listening for logs
+Every log is pushed on a `mult` channel (see core.async docs) which you can tab into.
+The channel is in `:log-pub-ch` of the `db` atom.
+This allows you to also forward the logs to other places (localStorage or a server).

+## Reacting to klang actions
+Most actions are pushed on an the action channel `actions-pub-ch` in the `db` atom.
+Which again, is a `mult`.
+You can `tap` into it and react however you like.
+Events include showing/hiding the log overlay, new log, freezing the channel etc etc.

 # Suggested log types
 I'll suggest those log types in order to have same string lengths (similar to